sps1112/sps1112.github.io/_posts/2021-04-5-OpenGLRenderer.md

 engine: "OpenGL API, GLFW"
 language: "C++, GLSL"
 platform: "PC"
-description: "A 3D renderer written in C++ utlising the OpenGL API.
-Implemented a Scene system to rapidly test new scenes.
-Shaders use the Blinn-phong shading model for lighting."
+description: "3D renderer written in C++ utilizing the OpenGL API.
+Implemented a Scene system to faster debugging of features.
+Scene shader use the Blinn-phong shading model for lighting primitives and models."
 image: "/assets/projects/r12.png"
 ---